 - 6 AM: People checking their email first thing in the morning

-The best times of the week to send emails are as follows:
+The best days of the week to send emails are as follows (also listed in order):

 Make Your Emails Easy to Read